Table of Contents

-The non-cellular components of the non-specific immune system include a range of different cytokines.
-These are proteins that influence growth and differentiation of cells.
-Cytokines of the non-specific immune system are interleukin 1 (IL-1), interleukin 6 (IL-6) and tumor necrosis factor-α (TNF-α) as well as interferon-α (INF-α).
+The noncellular components of the nonspecific immune system include a range of different cytokines.
+Cytokines are proteins that influence growth and differentiation of cells.
+Cytokines of the nonspecific immune system are interleukin (IL)-1, IL-6, tumor necrosis factor-α (TNF-α), and interferon-α (INF-α).

-IL-1, IL-6 und TNF-α activate additional inflammatory cells and serve as means of communication with the specific immune system.
-As so-called endogenous pyrogens, they also trigger the increase in body temperature.
-Fever ensures that immune cells can carry out their work in their optimal operating temperature and the immune response becomes efficient.
-INF-α, which is produced by granulocytes and fibroblasts inhibits the replication of viruses in the host cell and activates natural killer cells.
+IL-1, IL-6, and TNF-α activate additional inflammatory cells and communicate with the specific immune system.
+As so-called endogenous pyrogens, those three cytokines also trigger an increase in body temperature.
+Fever ensures that immune cells can carry out their work in their optimal operating temperature, so the immune response becomes efficient.
+INF-α, which is produced by granulocytes and fibroblasts, inhibits the replication of viruses in the host cell and activates natural killer cells.

-Another part of the humoral and local acting messenger substances are acute-phase-proteins, which are produced in the liver after stimulation of cytokines.
-They support the non-specific immune system and enclose and narrow down the center of the inflammation.
+Another part of the humoral and local acting messenger substances are acute-phase proteins, which are produced in the liver after stimulation of cytokines.
+Acute-phase proteins support the nonspecific immune system and surround and confine the center of inflammation.

-The blood concentration of acute-phase-proteins increases thousandfold within hours.
-Examples of acute-phase-proteins are: fibrinogen, procalcitonin and C-reactive protein (CRP).
-Negative acute-phase-proteins are substances, whose serum levels decreases in case of acute inflammation, e.g. albumin and transferrin.
-Some of these substances serve as diagnostic inflammation markers, such as CRP.
+The blood concentration of acute-phase proteins increases thousandfold within hours.
+Examples of acute-phase proteins are fibrinogen, procalcitonin, and C-reactive protein (CRP).
+Negative acute-phase proteins are substances whose serum levels decrease during acute inflammation (e.g., albumin, transferrin).
+Some serve as diagnostic inflammation markers, such as CRP.

-Last but not least there are defensins.
-These substances are produced by epithelial cells of the skin and mucosa as well as by different immune cells.
-They react with bacterial components and thus assist to destroy them.
+Last but not least are defensins, substances produced by epithelial cells of the skin and mucosa as well as by different immune cells.
+They react with bacterial components and thus assist in destruction.

 The Complement System

-The complement system can be activated via direct or indirect pathway.
-Indirect activation is done via components of the antigen’s cell wall.
-Direct activation serves as a connection to the specific immune response, since it requires the formation of antigen-antibody-complexes.
+The complement system can be activated via direct or indirect pathways.
+Indirect activation is done via components of an antigen’s cell wall.
+Direct activation serves as a connection to the specific immune response because it requires the formation of antigen-antibody complexes.

-Joint final pathway of both activation methods is the conversion of complement factor 3 (C3) to C3a and C3b, which in turn cleaves C5 in its active parts and forms a membrane attack complex (MAC) together with the remaining factors.
+The joint final pathway of both activation methods is the conversion of complement factor 3 (C3) to C3a and C3b, which, in turn, cleaves C5 in its active parts and forms a membrane attack complex (MAC) together with the remaining factors.
 This complex lyses the target cell.
-For the detailed process see figure.
+For the detailed process, see the figure.